-I always felt safer having the kids in the cart when they were younger.
+I always felt safer having the kids in the cart when they were around toddler age.
 Of course, this only works if they can stay seated.

-I have seen too many adults leave tiny children outside their stalls while the adult uses the restroom.
-ANYONE can snatch that child and be gone before the adult has time to react.
+I have seen too many times a child left to stand outside a stall while the adult uses the restroom.
+ANYONE can snatch that child and disappear before the adult has time to react.

 If you cannot take your child in the stall with you, then send them in a neighboring one with strict instructions they are not to leave their stall until you knock on their door telling them you are finished and they can come out.